Starting a business is not easy… but making it successful in the long run is an even greater challenge.

 That is why online advertising has such an insatiable appeal for startup founders.
 It provides a cost-effective way for newly established brands to market their products or services to a target audience with a lot of precision, compared to other forms of advertising.

-For a startup, an awesome online marketing strategy needs a seamless implementation for getting more bang for their buck.
+For a startup, an awesome digital marketing strategy needs a seamless implementation for getting more bang for their buck.
 A badass implementation needs badass tools to implement, monitor, analyze, calibrate and evaluate a campaign.

 In this post, we will discover seven must have online marketing tools that every startup needs.
 Without further ado, let us figure out how these awesome tools can help a startup founder run a tight ship and sail merrily into the sunset.